 Paloma 2011 by Brad Howe

 Howe’s work continues to connect with international communities, exhibiting and completing site-specific commissions both in the US and abroad.
 Known for his sculpture practice, Howe’s focus also includes the representation of objects through diverse means, including photography.
+This sophisticated stainless-steel piece was executed in 2011.
+Paloma catches viewers’ attention with its bright orange and green colors.

 2015 In Flight by Jon Seeman